fromjyce/AeroSense/README.md

 # **AeroSense: AI-Driven Air Quality Prediction and Forecasting**

-The **AeroSense** web application is an advanced tool designed for real-time prediction, monitoring, and simulation of Air Quality Index (AQI) across major cities and stations in India.
-Utilizing cutting-edge machine learning models, deep learning techniques, and time-series forecasting, AeroSense offers users comprehensive insights into both current and future air quality, empowering individuals and policymakers to make data-driven decisions regarding environmental health.
+The **AeroSense** web application is an advanced tool designed for real-time prediction, monitoring, and simulation of the Air Quality Index (AQI) across major cities and stations in India.
+Utilizing cutting-edge machine learning models, deep learning techniques, and time-series forecasting, AeroSense offers users comprehensive insights into current and future air quality, empowering individuals and policymakers to make data-driven decisions regarding environmental health.

 ## **Key Features**

 ### **AQI Prediction**
-AeroSense allows users to predict air quality with precision across any city or station in India.
+AeroSense allows users to predict air quality precisely across any city or station in India.
 The application leverages sophisticated **time-series models** to forecast pollutant concentrations, which are then processed through deep learning networks to compute AQI based on **CPCB AQI calculation standards**.
 Users can:

 - Select a city or monitoring station.
 - Specify a future date and time for prediction.